Fernando Eros Caro: Victoria DeSantiago

 On February 3, 1979, 8-year-old Victoria "Toria" DeSantiago left her family's home in Fresno to buy a loaf of bread from the local convenience store, accompanied by her 3-year-old sister Eva Marie and the family dog.
-After making the purchase, the girls realized that the dog had ran away and went searching for it.
+After making the purchase, the girls realized that the dog had run away and went searching for it.
 At that time, they were approached by Caro, who offered to drive them around and help them search for the dog, which they accepted.
 Instead, he kidnapped them and drove away.
 Hours later, he released Eva Marie after raping her, but continued to hold Victoria hostage.
 Caro then drove to a field on Ashlan and Leonard avenues, where he proceeded to rape and then beat her to death.
 The little girl's battered body was found in a dry creek bed just three days later.

 The murder greatly affected the city of Fresno, with local residents sending hundreds of letters of condolences to the grieving family members and local establishments establishing funds to support them financially.
 Facing increasing pressure to solve the crime, officers from the Fresno Police Department hired as much personnel as they could afford and questioned upwards of 292 possible suspects in relation to the case, but none of this led to an arrest.
 Six months after the murder, Lt.
 Maurice Regan, one of the leading detectives on the case, gave an interview to The Fresno Bee in which he claimed that the investigation was hampered by the fact that the sole reliable witness was only three years old and the fact that they were unable to gather any useful clues, despite using everything from aerial photography to hypnotizing other witnesses.
 Another investigator, Tim McFadden, expressed his belief that DeSantiago's murder was related to the unsolved rape of a 9-year-old in January due to the similarities, but also said that would not be conclusively proven until they could arrest the perpetrators.

 Despite the lack of new leads in the DeSantiago case, its impact encouraged advocacy groups and the local community to spread awareness and improve their respective communities.
 The most notable of these was the "Play It Safe" program, founded by volunteers who gave coloring books informing young children about how to better protect themselves, as well as advocating for stronger law enforcement and harsher penalties against offenders who harm children.